cog-imperial/OMLT/README.rst

 Documentation
 ==============
-The latest OMLT doucmentation can be found at the `readthedocs page <https://omlt.readthedocs.io/en/latest/index.html#>`_.
+The latest OMLT documentation can be found at the `readthedocs page <https://omlt.readthedocs.io/en/latest/index.html#>`_.
 Additionally, much of the current functionality is demonstrated using Jupyter notebooks available in the  `notebooks folder <https://github.com/cog-imperial/OMLT/tree/main/docs/notebooks>`_.

 Example
 ========